The Adulting Series:

 My Personal Favorite – Tasty!

 There’s something so satisfying about watching Tasty videos.
-K1 and I love watching them together.
+My oldest daughter and I love watching them together.
 Check out their channel HERE.

 The best cooking shows are NOT reality shows, they’re informative and actually teach you how to cook.
 There’s no need for fake drama when you’re trying to learn a new skill!